OmniOptis/NEZUS/README.md

 # NEZUR AKA "NEXUS"
 Advanced executor that uses the NEXUS API

+# Nezur, the future of roblox exploiting
+# Our features are completely undetected, such as aimbot, aimlock, a spoofer, and triggerbot.

 # Features
 * Autoinject
 * Cloud based Script Hub with search!